Tattoos 69

 The Ainu people of western Asia were known to show the Japanese the art of tattooing.
 It Japan tattooing was developed to be used in a religious and ceremonial rites.
 The women of Borneo were the tattooists.
 They were the one to produce designs that showed indications of the owner's station in life and what tribe he belonged to.
 New Zealand developed a facial style of tattooing that is still used today.
 It is called Moko.
 There are even tribes found in Alaska that practiced tattooing.
 Their style indicated that it was learned from the Ainu.
 There is even evidence that the Incas, Mayans and Aztecs used tattooing on rituals.

-with the title Tattoos 69.
-You can bookmark this page URL https://timberlinchen.blogspot.com/2011/06/tattoos-69.html.
+You have read this article Tattoos with the title Tattoos 69.
+You can bookmark this page URL http://timberlinchen.blogspot.com/2011/06/tattoos-69.html.
 Thanks!